 Location: Tahunanui Beach, just off State Highway 6 when heading south.

 Food and drink is kind of big deal in Nelson.
 The city is surrounded by vineyards, orchards and is home to passionate chefs, winemakers, brewers and more!
 Check out our recommendations for Nelson wineries, Nelson breweries, and affordable yet delicious Nelson eateries.

 10. Explore Cable Bay

-Cable Bay is only a 10-minute drive from Nelson city, yet an awesome city escape for walking, horse riding, cafes and even snorkelling.
-Take the 3-hour one way trail that follows the stunning coast of Cable Bay or snorkel in the Ataata Point which is part of the Horoirangi Marine Reserve.
+Cable Bay is only a 10-minute drive from Nelson city, yet an awesome city escapes for walking, horse riding, cafes and even snorkelling.
+Take the 3-hour one-way trail that follows the stunning coast of Cable Bay or snorkel in the Ataata Point which is part of the Horoirangi Marine Reserve.
 Alternatively, horse riding tours are available in the area.

 Location: You can start the walk from either Cable Bay, 21km out of Nelson on State Highway 6, or Glenduan Bay, 12km out of Nelson on State Highway 6.